Miskatonic-Investigative-Society/CoC7-FoundryVTT/coc7/manual/en/character_creation.md

 4. Drag and drop an _occupation_ Type item on the sheet, this will probably involve selecting some skills from a given reduced set or from the remaining ones.
 This will calculate the available _Personal points_ and _Occupation points_ and assign the part of the Occupation points to reach the minimum value for _Credit Rating_ of the selected occupation.

-5. On the keeper's menu on the left click [game-icon game-icon-tentacle-strike]Keeper's tools, if this menu is not available need to have an active scene which can be created in the [fas fa-map]Scenes Directory
+5. On the keeper's menu on the left click [game-icon game-icon-tentacle-strike]Keeper's tools, if this menu is not available need to have an active scene which can be created in the [fa-solid fa-map]Scenes Directory

-6. On the new submenu click [fas fa-user-edit]Character creation mode.
+6. On the new submenu click [fa-solid fa-user-edit]Character creation mode.
 A new tab called _Development_ should appear on the character sheets.

 7. Click on the characters Development tab